favaarts/AMS-for-WordPress/inc/programs.md

 The events we should see should have the status "Active", or "Cancelled".
 Events with the status "Finished" should not be seen in the list, but should still show up if someone looks up the event.

-In the list view we should be able to see filters:
+In the list view we should be able to see these filters:
 - A filter for status
 	- Active
 	- Finished